 The text box below that button is the folder location the new actors will be placed in the Outliner.

-The selector box to the right let’s you choose the initial offset of the new stackup actors.
+The selector box to the right let’s you choose the initial offset of the new stack up actors.

 Place in Front